You’ve Got the Wrong Mom

 Some mom days are really hard.
 Some children are really challenging.
 But our difficulties have purpose – to mature us in faith, endurance, character, hope, love, and trust in God’s strength.

-So at the end of each day, we can confidently say, “I am the right mom, and I am becoming the right mom!”
+With God’s guidance and our submission, at the end of each day, we can confidently say, “I am the right mom, and I am becoming the right mom!”